MIT-LCP/mimic-website/content/mimictables/callout.md

 **Table source:** Hospital database.

-**Table purpose:** Provides information when a patient was ready for discharge, and when the patient was actually discharged.
+**Table purpose:** Provides information when a patient was READY for discharge from the ICU, and when the patient was actually discharged.

 **Number of rows:** 34499